Informations générales (source: ClinicalTrials.gov)

 (excluding fungal infections of nail beds), known or suspected chronic active

-Epstein-Barr virus (EBV) infection, are excluded.
+Epstein-Barr virus (EBV) infection are excluded.

-19. Evidence of any significant, concomitant disease that could affect compliance with
+20. Evidence of any significant, concomitant disease that could affect compliance with

 the protocol or interpretation of results, including, but not limited to: